-Hatch also completed the front-end loading, (FEL-1), also known as a Scoping Study as of April 17, 2024.
-In connection with the study, Hatch developed and mapped out several workstreams for development of the FEL-1 (Scoping Study) and DOE application, with a preliminary estimated target schedule for the refinery build, which is a forecast only and subject to change.
-The FEL-1 study was performed to assess Stardust Power refinery's technical viability using feedstock samples provided by Stardust Power.
-The study relied on proven technology to process lithium brine into BG LC and incorporated advancements for processing diverse sources of feedstock.
-The study includes: (i) Process Design Basis identifying main processing steps; (ii) Block Flow Diagram detailing the chemical process; (iii) Mass and Energy Balance, quantifying the inputs needed as well as the outputs; (iv) Equipment List and Sizing; (v) Capital Cost estimate; (vi) Operating Cost estimate based on the Mass and Energy Balance developed; and (vii) an Implementation Schedule with an estimated timeline to implement the project.
+Hatch also completed the front-end loading, (FEL-1), also known as a scoping study as of April 17, 2024.
+In connection with the study, Hatch developed and mapped out several workstreams for development of the FEL-1 (scoping study) and DOE application, with a preliminary estimated target schedule for the refinery build, which is a forecast only and subject to change.
+The FEL-1 study was performed to assess the Stardust Power refinery's technical viability using feedstock samples provided by Stardust Power.
+The study relied on proven technology to process lithium brine into BGLC and incorporated advancements for processing diverse sources of feedstock.
+The study includes: (i) process design basis identifying main processing steps; (ii) block flow diagram detailing the chemical process; (iii) mass and energy balance, quantifying the inputs needed as well as the outputs; (iv) equipment list and sizing; (v) capital cost estimate; (vi) operating cost estimate based on the mass and energy balance developed; and (vii) an implementation schedule with an estimated timeline to implement the project.
 The study confirmed, on a preliminary level, that the development of the Facility remains viable, based on certain assumptions made by Hatch.
 The material assumptions include that (1) sufficient lithium chloride feedstock and technical grade lithium carbonate feedstock will be made available to support the scheduled startup of the refinery, such that it will not remain idle for any significant period of time; (2) required permits are obtained on a timely basis; (3) we are able to sufficiently educate industry participants regarding our chemical refining process and development strategy; (4) the project is able to be completed and operated on an economic basis consistent with industry benchmark costs; (5) the project site is level with no massive excavation and considered to provide an even terrain for construction; and (6) a project specific site worker accommodation facility (i.e., construction camp) is not required.

-As on date, Hatch has not transferred any intellectual property to Stardust Power.
+To date, Hatch has not transferred any intellectual property to Stardust Power.
 There is no royalty that is owned and due to be paid to Hatch.